Open Bible Data Home About News OET Key

 2 SAM C1 C2 C3 C4 C5 C6 C7 C8 C9 C10 C11 C12 C13 C14 C15 C16 C17 C18 C19 C20 C21 C22 C23 C24

-2 They told him that there was in Jerusalem a man named Ziba who had been a servant of Saul’s family.
+2 They told him that Saul’s family had a household official whose name was Ziba.
 So David sent messengers to summon Ziba.
-When he arrived, the king asked him, “Are you Ziba?”
+When he arrived, King David asked him, “Are you Ziba?”
 He replied, “Yes, your Majesty, I am.”

-3 The king asked him, “Is there anyone in Saul’s family to whom I can act kindly, as I promised God that I would do?”
+3 Then King David asked him, “Is there anyone still alive in Saul’s family toward whom I can act kindly, as I promised God that I would do?”
 Ziba replied, “Yes, there is one son of Jonathan who is still alive.
-His feet are crippled.”
+But he is not able to walk.”

-4 The king asked him, “Where is he?”
-Ziba replied, “He is living in the house of Machir son of Ammiel, in the city of Lo Debar east of the Jordan River.”
+4 Then the king asked him, “Where is he?”
+Ziba replied, “I can tell you that he is living in the house of Machir son of Ammiel in the city of Lo Debar.”

-5 So King David sent messengers to bring Mephibosheth to Jerusalem.
+5 So King David sent messengers to Machir’s house in Lo Debar, and they brought Mephibosheth to Jerusalem.

 6 When Mephibosheth came to David, he knelt down with his face on the ground, to show respect.
-Then David said, “Mephibosheth!”
-He replied, “Yes, your Majesty, how may I serve you?”
+Then David said, “Mephibosheth.”
+He replied, “What may I do for you, your Majesty?”

 7 David said to him, “Do not be afraid.
-I will be kind to you because Jonathan your father was my friend.
+You can be sure that I am going to be kind to you because Jonathan your father was my friend.
 I will give back to you all the land that belonged to your grandfather Saul.
-And I want you to always eat with me in my house.”
+And I want you to always eat meals with my family in the royal palace.”

 8 Mephibosheth bowed in front of David again and said, “Sir, I am as worthless as a dead dog.
-I do not deserve that you act kindly toward me!”
+I do not deserve for you to act kindly toward me!”

-11 Ziba replied to the king, “Your Majesty, I will do everything that you have commanded me to do.”
-So after that, Mephibosheth always ate at the king’s table, as though he were one of the king’s sons.
+11 Ziba replied to the king, “Your Majesty, I will do everything that you command me to do about this.”
+After that, Mephibosheth always ate with David’s family as if he were one of his sons.

-12 Mephibosheth had a young son named Mika.
-All of Ziba’s family became servants of Mephibosheth.
-13 So Mephibosheth, who was still crippled in both of his feet, started to live in Jerusalem, and he always ate at the king’s table.
+12 Mephibosheth had a young son named Mica.
+All of Ziba’s family and servants became servants of Mephibosheth.
+13 So Mephibosheth came to live in Jerusalem, since he always ate meals with David’s family in the royal palace.
+He was still not able to walk, because he had injured both of his legs.

 2 SAM C1 C2 C3 C4 C5 C6 C7 C8 C9 C10 C11 C12 C13 C14 C15 C16 C17 C18 C19 C20 C21 C22 C23 C24